 Chair Meek, Vice-Chair Boquist, and Members of the Committee,

-My name is Daniel Hauser, Deputy Director of the Oregon Center for Public Policy, and I respectfully submit this testimony in opposition to SB 55 on behalf of the Center.
+My name is Daniel Hauser, Deputy Director of the Oregon Center for Public Policy, and I respectfully submit this testimony in support of Senate Bill 1 on behalf of the Center.

 The Oregon Center for Public Policy is a nonpartisan think tank dedicated to improving economic outcomes for all Oregonians, particularly low-income families and Oregonians of color, through research and analysis.